AndreasBrommund/cloud-native/chapter05/README.md

 1. Open the the `vpc.yml` and have a look at the `Parameters` block.
 You will have to enter three CIDR blocks, on for the VPC and one for each of the subnets.
 1. Under the `Resources` block in in `vpc.yml` you'll see that besides the VPC and our two subnets, an internet gateway and routing tables will be created.
-1. Go to CloudFormation in the AWS service menu and choose create stack.
+1. Go to CloudFormation in the AWS service menu and choose Create stack.
 Select the `vpc.yml` template.
-Fill out the CIDR block fields for the VPC and the subnets and create the stack.
+Use the prefilled entries, or fill out the CIDR block fields for the VPC and the subnets and create the stack.
 1. When the stack has been created, select VPC from the AWS service menu and click on "Your VPCs" in the column to the left to view the VPC you just created.
 1. In the same column to the left you can view the subnets, the internet gateway and the route tables that you just created.